-Beans & Pulses These members of the legume family are a smart choice for farmers because they convert nitrogen in a way that helps other crops grow.
-They are a smart choice for eaters because they are nutritious and delicious!
-Try swapping black turtle beans for ground beef in a stew or add lentils to your next burger mix for a sandwich packed with fiber and flavour.
+Did you know that Canada is one of the top global producers of pulses?
+If you want to learn about what the most sustainable foods are, beans and pulses have their own special property.
+These members of the legume family are a smart choice for farmers because they’re able to convert nitrogen in the soil in a way that helps other crops grow.
+Plus, it helps that they’re nutritious and delicious!
+Try swapping black turtle beans for ground beef in a stew or add lentils to your next burger mix for a sandwich packed with fibre and flavour.

-Cacti More than just cute home décor, the cactus has long been featured in Mexican cuisine.
-Nopales, or prickly pears, are drought resistant and provide vitamins & minerals such as magnesium and vitamin C, in addition to fiber. and.
+More than just cute home décor, the cactus has long been featured in Mexican cuisine.
+Nopales, or prickly pears, are drought resistant and provide vitamins (like vitamin C) and minerals such as magnesium, in addition to fibre.
 Use them to add fresh flavour to salads, smoothies, and more!
-Try adding nopales to your favorite salsa recipe.
+Try adding nopales to your favourite salsa recipe.

-Cereals & Grains Grains Grains are staple foods across the globe, but our global reliance on rice and wheat limits the nutrients we get with our carbohydrates and restricts food systems in a way that can be detrimental to the environment.
-Treat yourself to something new, like spelt or finger millet, both mineral-rich ancient grains with a nutty flavour that can take the place of rice.
+Grains are staple foods across the globe, but our global reliance on rice and wheat limits the nutrients we get with our carbohydrates and restricts food systems in a way that can be detrimental to the environment.
+Treat yourself to something new, like spelt or finger millet, both micronutrient-rich ancient grains with a nutty flavour that can take the place of rice.
 Wild rice, which is actually a seed, can be popped on the stove for a twist on popcorn.

-Fruit Vegetables You’ve been told to eat your fruits and vegetables, but what about your fruit vegetables?
+You’ve been told to eat your fruits and vegetables, but what about your fruit vegetables?
 These are fruits that are generally mistaken for vegetables.
-Tomato is a familiar one, but try an orange tomato for a slightly sweeter flavour and up to twice as much vitamin A. Trying pairing them with okra, another fruit vegetable.
+Tomato is a familiar one, but try an orange tomato for a slightly sweeter flavour and up to twice as much Vitamin A. Try pairing them with okra, another fruit vegetable.
 Season and sauté okra and orange tomatoes in olive oil for a delicious side dish.

-Leafy Greens Talk about a nutritional powerhouse!
-Leafy greens deliver fiber, vitamins and minerals.
+Talk about a nutritional powerhouse!
+Leafy greens deliver fibre, vitamins and minerals.
 Some, like spinach and kale, are already popular in salads and soups.
-Up your intake of those and keep the leafy green party going with mild, crunchy pak-choi or peppery tasting watercress, or colorful red cabbage.
-Go to the Cooking tips section at Knorr.ca for the Future 50 Foods cooking tips that can help you add, swap and create new recipes with the Future 50 Foods.
+Up your intake of those and keep the leafy green party going with mild, crunchy bok choy or peppery tasting watercress, or colour red cabbage.

-Mushrooms It’s not a party without a fungi!
-Add meaty texture and savory taste to stews, pastas, stir-fries, and sauces with an earthy tasting maitake or nutty, rich saffron milk cap mushroom.
-Savor the flavour and reap the nutritional benefits of vitamins such as vitamin D, and minerals like Zinc.
+It’s not a party without a fungi!
+Add meaty texture and savoury taste to stews, pastas, stir-fries, and sauces with an earthy tasting maitake or nutty, rich saffron milk cap mushroom.
+Savour the flavour and reap the nutritional benefits of vitamins such as vitamin D, and minerals like Zinc.

-Nuts & Seeds Time to get nutty!
+Time to get nutty!
 While nuts and seeds feature throughout world cuisine, there are several underutilized varieties that can offer many nutritional, environmental, and flavourful benefits.
-Get your hands-on hemp seeds, which can be added to sauces, salads, or baked goods, for a boost of protein, fiber, and good fats (such as omega-3 polyunsaturated fatty acids).
+Get your hands on hemp seeds, which can be added to sauces, salads, or baked goods for a boost of protein, fibre, and good fats (such as omega-3 polyunsaturated fatty acids).
 Sesame seeds, another Future 50 seed, can be toasted and added to any side dish for a fragrant crunch.

-Root Vegetables Great things happen underground!
+Great things happen underground!
 Root veggies grow deep in the earth and emerge hardy and nutritious for us to enjoy at a time when warmer weather crops are unavailable.
-Black salsify is one lesser-known example, and it offerspotassium and vitamin c , and a sweet, parsnip-like flavour.
-Try it as a roasted as a side dish or mashed in place of potato.
+Black salsify is one lesser-known example, and it offers potassium and Vitamin C, and a sweet, parsnip-like flavour.
+Try it roasted as a side dish or mashed in place of potatoes.

-Tubers Tubers are a valuable source of energy, but another category in which we do not take advantage of the huge variety available.
-Swap your usual sweet potato with ube, or purple yam, for a burst of color.
+Tubers are a valuable source of energy, but another category in which we do not take advantage of the huge variety available.
+Swap your usual sweet potato with ube, or purple yam (rich in anthocyanins), for a burst of colour.
 Look for lotus root to add a tangy crunch to your next stir-fry.

-The chefs at Knorr want to help everyone enjoy more of The Future 50 Foods for healthier people and a healthier planet.
-Get inspired to cook with a new ingredient today!
-See our recipe section Click here for delicious recipes that make a difference.
+The chefs at Knorr want to help everyone enjoy more of The Future 50 Food groups for a healthy diet and a healthier planet.
+Get inspired to cook with a new ingredient today by checking out our Future 50 Foods recipes!